gcho3223/CPV_nanoAOD/README.md

 By following these steps, you will have the SSBNanoNtuple package installed and ready to use within the PhysicsTools/NanoAODTools directory in your CMSSW environment.
 Ensure that you are using the correct architecture (SCRAM_ARCH) based on your system.

-If you encounter any issues during installation, please feel free to contact the repository maintainer or open an issue on GitHub.
+If you encounter any issues during installation, please feel free to contact me.